purescript-polyform/polyform/README.md

 ### Inputs and helpers

-Of course this library is starting to grow and you can find some ready to use pieces and functions.
-For example you can find some Html5 related fields and validations in `Polyform.Field.Html5`.
+You can find some ready to use Html5 related fields and validations in `Polyform.Field.Html5`.

 There are also modules which could be used with different "data sources" like `Polyform.Input.Foreign` or `Polyform.Input.Http`.
 There is even basic `Polyform.Input.Interpret` module which can help you build really general form and interpret it in different contexts (forexample reuse it on the frontend and the backend).

 ### Parallel validation